Sara-Tucker/python-notes/django/models.md

 <br>

 DatabaseField class types:
-Each attribute(field) in your model should be an instance of the appropriate DatabaseField class.
+Each attribute(field) in your model should be an instance of an appropriate DatabaseField class.
 Django uses the various DatabaseField classes to determine:
 - The column type, which tells the database what kind of data to store (e.g. INTEGER, VARCHAR, TEXT)
 - The default HTML widget to use when rendering a form field (e.g. ```<input type="text">, <select>```)
 - The minimal validation requirements, used in Django’s admin and in automatically-generated forms

 <br>

-### DatabaseField arguments:
+#### DatabaseField arguments:
 Each DatabaseField takes a set of DatabaseField-specific arguments.
 For example, CharField (and its subclasses) require a max_length argument which specifies the size of the VARCHAR DatabaseField used to store the data.

 There’s also a set of common optional arguments available to all DatabaseField types.
 Here’s the most often-used ones: